carnivuth/toolbox/readme.md

 ## HOW IT WORKS

-The toolbox consists on a minimal vim configuration with lsp support for some programs, deps for minimal functions are listed in the `./configure` script, other programs can be installed for additional functionalities:
+The toolbox consists on a minimal vim configuration and some usefull bash scripts.
+Deps for minimal functions are listed in the `./configure` script, other programs can be installed for additional functionalities:

 - `wl-clipboard` for clipboard copypaste shortcuts (*remote servers not supported*)
 - `vim-ale` for lsp features and code analisys